-You have considerable freedom to configure how the points are plotted including the shape, colour and transparency of symbols and the representation of error bars if used.
-These options are described in the following subsection.
+You have considerable freedom to configure how the points are plotted including symbol shapes, colours and transparency; this is described in the following subsection.

-A.4.5.1 3D Plot Style Editor
+A.4.4.1 3D Plot Style Editor

 When plotting points in a 3D plot there are many different ways that each point can be displayed.
 By default, TOPCAT chooses a set of markers on the basis of how many points there are in the table and uses a different one for each plotted set.
 The marker for each set is displayed in a button to the right of its name in the dataset selector panel at the bottom of the plot window.
 If you click this button the following dialogue will pop up which enables you to change the appearance.